whitelist-cloud/whitelist-cloud.github.io/food-on-spiking-dogs.md

 I see how the dogs behave when you're in the car.
 I'd like them to ride on my train.
 The dog was also riding, I'm told.

-The vet said that the dog was sick as a friend, I was told.
+The vet said that the dog was philipp34533 as a friend, I was told.

 I felt terrible.